-Readers Question: Does low inflation always mean low interest rates?
+Readers Question: Does low inflation always mean low-interest rates?

 The UK has an inflation target of CPI = 2%.
 Therefore, interest rates are used to achieve this target.
 If inflation falls to below 2% the MPC will cut rates to maintain economic growth.
-There is no need for high interest rates when inflationary pressures are low.
+There is no need for high-interest rates when inflationary pressures are low.

 For example: If you had an inflation rate of 1% and interest rates of 7%.
-There is a very high real interest rates (7-1 = 6%) Therefore, this would encourage saving and discourage borrowing and spending.
+There are a very high real interest rates (7-1 = 6%) Therefore, this would encourage saving and discourage borrowing and spending.
 This is likely to cause a recession so Central Banks would avoid it.

 Will the Monetary Authorities ever Increase Interest Rates when Inflation is Low?

 They might increase interest rates a little if: